kubemod/kubemod/README.md

 - Negative array indices mean starting at the end of the array.
 - Operations which attempt to remove a non-existent path in the JSON object are ignored

+In addition, when a patch is evaluated, KubeMod executes the patch `value` as a [Golang template](https://golang.org/pkg/text/template/) and passes the following intrinsic items accessible through the template's context:
+* `.Target` - the original resource object being patched with all its properties.
+* `.Namespace` - the namespace of the resource object.

 ## Contributing